cglatot/pasta/README.md

 <ul>
     <li>This works <strong>MUCH</strong> faster if you are on the same network as the Plex Server.</li>
     <li>If you use Unraid, this is now available in the Community Applications.</li>
     <li>You can also run this locally yourself.
-Just download the source code from github (see the next section).</li>
+Just download the source code from github.</li>
 </ul>

 ## About PASTA